 Leasing office space is one of small business owners’ most significant overhead expenses.
 Compare your current space to your needs – are you using every square foot wisely?
 If not, consider downgrading your office space to a smaller, cheaper space.
 That alone could save quite a bit of money.

 If your employees can work from home, let them.
 That will free up office space while improving employee morale and loyalty.
-These tips will help you develop a mobile workforce.
-And here is an article to help you understand business agility and remote employee training.

 Keep an Eye on Utilities